James Spader: Acting career

 Spader's first major film role was in the film Endless Love (1981), and his first starring role was in Tuff Turf (1985).
 He rose to stardom in 1986, when he played the rich, arrogant playboy Steff in Pretty in Pink.
 He co-starred in Mannequin (1987) and the film adaptation of Less than Zero (1987), in which he played a drug dealer named Rip.
 Supporting roles in films such as Baby Boom (1987) and Wall Street (1987) followed until his breakthrough in Sex, Lies, and Videotape (1989), in which he played a sexual voyeur who complicates the lives of three Baton Rouge, Louisiana residents.
-For this performance he received the Best Actor Award at the Cannes Film Festival.
+For this performance, he received the Best Actor Award at the Cannes Film Festival.

 Spader's roles in the early 1990s included a young, affluent widower opposite Susan Sarandon in the romantic drama White Palace (1990), a yuppie who meets the mysterious Rob Lowe in the Noir drama Bad Influence (1990), John Cusack's best friend in the drama True Colors (1991), and a poker-playing drifter in The Music of Chance (1993).
 In 1994, he starred as Egyptologist Daniel Jackson in the sci-fi film Stargate.
 In 1996, he played car accident fetishist James Ballard in the controversial Canadian film Crash and assassin Lee Woods in 2 Days in the Valley.
 In 1997, Spader guest starred in the Seinfeld episode "The Apology", as an angry recovering alcoholic who refuses to apologize to George for making fun of him.
 In 2000, he played a drug-addicted detective tracking a serial killer in The Watcher.
-In 2002, he starred as a sadomasochistic boss in Secretary.
+In 2002, he starred as a sadomasochistic lawyer in Secretary.

-From 2004 to 2008, Spader starred as Alan Shore in the series Boston Legal, in which he reprised his role from the television series The Practice (2003).
-Longtime writer-producer David E. Kelley said there was resistance when he first tried to cast Spader in the role, "I was told that no one would ever welcome James Spader into their living room".
-During a TV Game Changers interview Kelley noted, "People will watch him (Spader) in the movies, but they will never let him in their own home."
+From 2004 to 2008, Spader starred as Alan Shore in Boston Legal, in which he reprised his role from The Practice (2003).
+Longtime writer-producer David E. Kelley said there was resistance when he first tried to cast Spader in the role: "I was told that no one would ever welcome James Spader into their living room."
+During a TV Game Changers interview, Kelley noted, "People will watch him (Spader) in the movies, but they will never let him in their own home."